Radjap/new-level-project/README.md

-# new-level-project

-For 4-5 months I honed my skills in web development.
-The following projects are a demonstration of what I have reached a new level.
-From now on, I'll be posting more of my projects!

-click to rate!>https://radjap.github.io/new-level-project/
+# I have reached a new level!

+Greetings!
+This is my first independent project.
+This job made me feel more confident.
+At that time, I only coded HTML and CSS. click to rate!>https://radjap.github.io/new-level-project/